hpcleuven/VscDocumentation/source/antwerp/gpu_computing_uantwerp.rst

 GPU computing @ UAntwerp
 ========================

-Leibniz has two compute nodes each equipped with two NVIDIA Tesla P100 GPU compute cards, the most powerful cards available at the time of installation of the system.
-Vaughan has one compute node equipped with four NVIDIA Tesla A100 GPU compute cards.
+Leibniz has two compute nodes each equipped with two NVIDIA Pascal P100 GPU compute cards, the most powerful cards available at the time of installation of the system.
+Vaughan has one compute node equipped with four NVIDIA Ampere A100 GPU compute cards.
 We run the regular NVIDIA software stack on those systems.

-Additionally, Vaughan has two compute nodes equipped with two AMD Instinct MI100 GPU compute cards.
+Additionally, Vaughan has two compute nodes equipped with two AMD Instinct (Arcturus) MI100 GPU compute cards.
 We run the AMD ROCm software stack on those systems.

 The main goal of the system is to assess the performance of GPUs for